-If you want to go bush this weekend, there are heaps of places you can go.
+If you want to heed that call of the wild this weekend, there are heaps of places you can go.

-West Auckland is home to some of the best bush experiences in the region but while the forested areas in the Waitākere Ranges and some higher-risk tracks in the Hunua Ranges are closed to help keep our kauri standing (visit for more info), we all need to find alternatives for our outdoorsy adventures.
+West Auckland is home to some of the best bush experiences in the region but while the large parts of the forested areas in the Waitākere Ranges and some higher-risk tracks in the Hunua Ranges are closed to help keep our kauri standing (visit for more info), we all need to find alternatives for our outdoorsy adventures.

-With more than 4000 parks across the region – there are heaps of alternatives out there!
+With more than 4000 parks across the region – there are plenty of alternatives out there.

 Here’s some for you to check out: